-• identify what task and part of the task could be improved, but not detail how to improve it.
+- identify what task and part of the task could be improved, but not detail how to improve it.
 You could show the student work from a different unit that demonstrates higher achievement, but you must not detail to the student how they could achieve that in their work.
-If you are using another student's work as a model answer, please anonymise this work.
-You could remind students that they had a lesson on a specific topic and that they could review their notes, but you must not tell them how they could apply the teaching to improve their work.

-- comment on what has been achieved, for example 'the evidence shows an adequate understanding for MB2' - identify that the student hasn't met a command verb or mark band requirement.
+If you are using another student's work from another unit as a model answer, please anonymise this work.
+You could remind students that they had a lesson on a specific topic and that they could review their notes, but you must not tell them how they could apply the teaching to improve their work. - comment on what has been achieved, for example 'the evidence shows an adequate understanding for MB2' - identify that the student hasn't met a command verb or mark band requirement.
 For example, 'This is a description, not an evaluation' - use text from the specification, assignment or marking criteria in general guidance to clarify what is needed in the work.
-For example 'you need to consider all points relating to the creation of standard operating procedures.
-You have included all the information required to manufacture the product in your standard operating procedures, but only identified some of the operations required, and the sequence of operations may need minor adjustment to be a workable sequence' - point out where the work sits within the mark bands but students must make their own decisions as to what to improve and how.
+For example 'you need to consider all points relating to the evaluation of your prototype.
+You have given a comprehensive evaluation of the prototype outcome against the product specification, but only provided some justified potential improvements'

+point out where the work sits within the mark bands but students must make their own decisions as to what to improve and how.
 For example, the feedback can say 'this shows a sound understanding' (for mark band 2) but not precisely what should be added to make it show a comprehensive understanding (for mark band 3).